mfsjr/manifold-dx/README.md

     }
     ```
     **In other words, the only thing a developer has to do is to add two properties to the nodes of their
-    application state.**  This makes it easy for us to generate the property path (`'userMaintenance.user.given_name"`), given only the node in the application state.
+    application state.**  This makes it easy for us to generate the property path (`'userMaintenance.user.given_name"`),
+    given only the node in the application state.
-3. **Container Class Templates** Because nobody wants to write Container classes from scratch all the time!
+3. **Container Class Templates** Because you probably don't want to write Container classes from scratch all the time...
    - You can copy and past them from the project's "templates" directory, these are your 'smart' classes that delegate to 'dumb' renderers
      - TemplateContainer.tsx, TemplateRenderProps.tsx, TemplateSimple.tsx
-    - They contain some recommended patterns, including FunctionComponents, where your rendering components use React Hooks.
+     - They contain some recommended patterns, including using FunctionComponents and React Hooks.
    - Just fill in your strongly typed interfaces and mappings and write your renderering functions

 ### Demo App